industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 to be $Z^\text{Pareto}$.
 We then readily see that $Z^\text{Pareto} \subset Z$.
 The set of all Pareto optimal solutions can also be defined as $S^\text{Pareto}$, which is known as the _Pareto optimal set_.
 Likewise, the set $Z^\text{Pareto}$ is known as the _Pareto front_.
-The Pareto optimal set and the Pareto front are often very large, often uncountable, and they are therefore seldom fully known for a multiobjective optimization problem.
+The Pareto optimal set and the Pareto front are often very large, usually uncountable, and they are therefore seldom fully known for a multiobjective optimization problem.
 As such, the Pareto optimal solution set and the Pareto front should be understood as theoretical concepts.